 - A. Each exhibitor may show three breeds including market class. - B. Rabbits exhibited in My Pet Rabbit project may not participate in purebred classes. - C. Each exhibitor will be limited to a maximum of 18 rabbits and a maximum of three entries per class.
 Each exhibitor is limited to one meat pen and one single fryer.
 Total entry not to exceed 21 rabbits.
 Only 19 cages will be used for display.
-NOTE: only one entry will receive a premium per class. - Junior bucks & does under 6 months of age Intermediate bucks & does 6 to 8 months of age Senior bucks & does over 8 months of age - E. All rabbits must be pedigreed rabbit pedigrees are to be presented, if asked for. - F. Rabbits must be tattooed before the fair week, (may be tattooed by superintendents on decided date at grounds, keep an eye out for an emails).
-Owners should know their rabbit's ear marks.
-Rabbits must be owned or leased by the exhibitor by May 1, 2022, except market class animals which must have been kindled from does owned and in the owner's possession by May 1, 2022.
-All leased rabbits must have a lease agreement on file at the Extension office by May 1, 2022. - G. Each exhibitor shall carry their rabbits to the judge's table. - H. Feed and water crocks shall be furnished by the exhibitor.
+NOTE: only one entry will receive a premium per class. - D. Junior bucks & does under 6 months of age Intermediate bucks & does - 6 to 8 months of age Senior bucks & does - over 8 months of age - E. All rabbits must be pedigreed rabbit pedigrees are to be presented, if asked for. - F. Rabbits must be owned or leased by the exhibitor by May 1, 2023, except market class animals which must have been kindled from does owned and in the owner's possession by May 1, 2023.
+All leased rabbits must have a lease agreement on file at the Extension office by May 1, 2023. - G. Rabbits must be tattooed before the fair week, (may be tattooed by superintendents on decided date at grounds, keep an eye out for an emails).
+Owners should know their rabbit's ear marks. - H. Each exhibitor shall carry their rabbits to the judge's table. - Feed and water crocks shall be furnished by the exhibitor.
 Each exhibitor is responsible for cleaning their cages and immediate area.
-Water crocks must be at least 12 oz. size and not be able to be spilled. - Each breed champion will show for Grand and Reserve Champion rabbit. - J. There is to be absolutely no breeding of rabbits at the fair. - K. If too many youth are enrolled in a class the class may be split.
-Split classes will be announced before the show. - L. Rabbit/Poultry clean-up will be announced at later date.
-Arrive at 7:45 a.m.
-The show director and superintendents will give instructions to begin the teardown process.
-NO ANIMALS CAN LEAVE the barn until you are released by the show director or superintendents. - M. Any 4-H member that removes their animals from the barn without permission from the show director or superintendent will forfeit awards and premiums as well as be suspended from showing the following year.
+Water crocks must be at least 12 oz. size and not be able to be spilled. - J. Each breed champion will show for Grand and Reserve Champion rabbit. - K. There is to be absolutely no breeding of rabbits at the fair. - L. If too many youth are enrolled in a class the class may be split.
+Split classes will be announced before the show.